This post was first published in 2017 but has been updated in 2019 with the most recent information on the Torres del Paine W Trek.

-The W Trek is by far the most popular way to experience Torres del Paine National Park.
+The W Trek is by far the most popular way to experience Torres del Paine Chile.
 It’s challenging, adventurous, breathtakingly beautiful, but at the same time, completely doable even for someone with an average fitness level.

-There are a variety of ways to experience the W, from rugged DIY camping to comfortable full board accommodation.
+There are a variety of ways to experience the W, from the rugged DIY camping Torres del Paine experience to comfortable full board accommodation.
 We met a number of people on our trek, each one had their own way or “doing the W”, so we’ve compiled all the different alternatives below for your consideration.

 Self Guided DIY W Trek: Camping + Cooking

 Rough Costs: $8-10/pp/night + cost of pre-purchased food and any rentals in Puerto Natales

 This is the cheapest and most basic way to experience the Torres del Paine W trek, an option popular with backpackers, those on a tight budget, and camping enthusiasts.
 In this option, hikers sleep in designated Torres del Paine camping areas along the W, cook their meals in designated cooking areas at each campsite, and carry all of their supplies (tent, mats, sleeping bags, cooking equipment, and food in their backpacks).

 This type of experience requires prior multi-day hike experience and thorough preparation, as opportunities to stock up are very limited along the Torres del Paine W trek.
 For camping and cooking hikers, the weight of their bag will essentially determine the difficulty of the trek.

 Supplies: It is recommended to bring all hiking and cooking equipment with you from home to ensure that you are familiar with the gear and are comfortable with using it at night and in bad weather.
 If you are traveling from afar or on a longer trip and you don’t want to carry your own hiking gear, it is possible to rent everything you need from a number of suppliers in Puerto Natales.